Knots for Stair Ropes & Handrails

 Decorative Tassels

-Matthew Walker knot tassel
+Matthew Walker knot tassel in cotton

-A tassel tied into the end of a stair rope is usually allowed to drop down beyond the end bracket fixing, after a short section of plain rope.
+A tassel tied into the end of a bannister rope is usually allowed to drop down beyond the end bracket fixing, after a short section of plain rope.
 The loose strands can then be teased out, combed or plaited.
 In the case of the Matthew Walker knot, it can be set snug up against the end fitting and in this positioning, is a very secure rope ending indeed.
 The knot is actually very simple in structure, being made from a series of overhand knots tied into each other, but to produce one neat and tight is an acquired skill.

 The Matthew Walker is one of the few knots that has the distinction of being named after a person - the story goes that a sailor was offered a reprieve from his death sentence if he could show the judge a knot that the judge himself ( a former sailor) could neither tie or untie!